Innovation,

 Regrettably, business at the Sparta plant had not become as robust as hoped.
 Consequently, by 1938, Dr. Thwaites left the manufacturing company and focused on his dentistry practice from his home at 159 Lafayette Ave NE in Grand Rapids.
 Decades of work with radiation took a toll and the dentist developed cancer of the nose, for which he underwent surgery in 1944, before it spread to his neck.
 On the 28th of September, 1945, it claimed his life.

-William Albert "Bert" Young
+William Albert Young

 Bert was born on May 28, 1897, the son of William A. & Ida May (Powers) Young.
 The event took place at Ferry in Oceana county, Michigan.